landupin/erasmus/hugo/content/political/berlin-wall.md

 article: true

-skimmer: "After World War II there were bad conditions in the East, so an increasing number of people fled to the West.
-To prevent them from running away, the GDR built a wall in 1961, and called it ironically “antifascist bulwark”.
-Soldiers had the order to kill people who wanted to cross the border.
-In 1989, there was the opening of the border and one year later the reunification of both Germanies was celebrated."
+skimmer: "After World War II the conditions were so bad, more and more people fled to the West.
+To prevent them from running away, the GDR built a wall in 1961,  ironically named “antifascist bulwark”.
+Soldiers had the order to kill anyone who tried to cross the border.
+In 1989 the border opened and one year later the reunification of both Germanies was celebrated."
 imageLink: "https://www.hdg.de/lemo/img_hd/bestand/objekte/geteiltesdeutschland/geteiltes-deutschland_plakat_1993-07-620.jpg"
 imageDescription: "A little girl waving through the closed border fence/wall to her relatives.
 Title: “We stay together.”
 Subtitle: “Inseparable Germany”"